jeongminfoh/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Professor </br> Faculty Fellows, Center for Cyber Strategy and Policy </br> School of Public and International Affairs
+role: Assistant Professor </br> School of Public and International Affairs </br> Faculty Fellows, Center for Cyber Strategy and Policy </br> School of Public and International Affairs

 # Organizations/Affiliations to show in About widget
 organizations: